-Each successful case supervised by the Juvenile Department involves cooperative relationships between the Juvenile Counselor and the youth’s family, the District Attorney’s Office, the Victim Advocates Office, school personnel, treatment providers, and any other adult that has supervisory responsibilities with the youth.
+Each successful case supervised by the Juvenile Department involves cooperative relationships between the Juvenile Counselor, the youth's family, the District Attorney's Office, the Victim Advocates Office, school personnel, treatment providers, and any other adult that has supervisory responsibilities with the youth.

 Once a sex offense referral is received from a law enforcement agency their report is reviewed by Juvenile Department staff, the District Attorney's Office, and a representative of the Victim's Advocates Office.
 From that point a decision is made regarding an appropriate plan of action that takes into account the nature of the alleged crime, the youth's living situation, the perspective of the victim (or their family), and the safeguards and supervision that can built around the youth.
 Essential to this process is the cooperation of his or her family given the fact these youth tend to need a great deal of support and accountability from those who are closest to them.